AlonzoLeeeooo/awesome-text-to-image-studies/README.md

 The `reference.bib` file summarizes bibtex references of up-to-date image inpainting papers, widely used datasets, and toolkits.
 Based on the original references, I have made the following modifications to make their results look nice in the `LaTeX` manuscripts:
 - Refereces are normally constructed in the form of `author-etal-year-nickname`.
 Particularly, references of datasets and toolkits are directly constructed as `nickname`, e.g., `imagenet`.
-- In each reference, all names of conferences/journals are converted into abbreviations, e.g., `{IEEE/CVF} Conference on Computer Vision and Pattern Recognition -> CVPR`.
+- In each reference, all names of conferences/journals are converted into abbreviations, e.g., `Computer Vision and Pattern Recognition -> CVPR`.
 - The `url`, `doi`, `publisher`, `organization`, `editor`, `series` in all references are removed.
 - The `pages` of all references are added if they are missing.
 - All paper names are in title case.
 Besides, I have added an additional `{}` to make sure that the title case would also work well in some particular templates.